 - Check your property for existing standing water and containers where water may collect after rain.
 Invasive Aedes mosquitoes prefer man-made containers (flower pots, buckets, bottles, cans, etc.) and can develop in containers as small as a soda bottle cap.
 Any container can become a breeding ground for mosquitoes.

 - Remove or overturn any containers where water collects.
 Containers that cannot be removed must be emptied and scrubbed weekly to remove mosquito eggs.
-Invasive Aedes eggs can survive drying out, so it is not enough to empty the containers – they must also be scrubbed.
+Invasive Aedes eggs can survive drying out and can stick to the sides of containers, so it is not enough to empty the containers – they must also be scrubbed.

 - Avoid bringing plants, pots, or other outdoor items from areas where invasive Aedes are established (including central and southern California, Arizona, Texas, and Florida).
 If bringing items from these areas, please empty and scrub all containers to remove mosquito eggs.

 - If you notice mosquitoes biting during the day, please contact the District so we can check your area for invasive Aedes mosquitoes.
-Unlike most of our native mosquito species, invasive Aedes mosquitoes bite during the day.
+Unlike most of our native mosquito species that bite during dusk, dawn, and night, invasive Aedes mosquitoes bite during the day.